Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 their execution.
 And they are general-purpose, equally applicable for all kinds of testing.
 There is nothing about them that specifically supports API testing.
 To create tests for a different test framework, create a new subclass of the basic [`TestWriter`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestWriter.html) class.
-Several [helpful utilties](#some-helpful-utilities) are available to make this easier.
+Several [helpful utilities](#some-helpful-utilities) are available to make this easier.

 Also, API tests must rely on an additional set of <A name="request-execution">"request execution"</A> interfaces.
 These are the interfaces used to construct a request message, deliver it to an API server, and collect the resulting response.
 Here, too,